Ritual as Urban Infrastructure

 Infrastructure Beyond Concrete

-In Luang Prabang, this cultural infrastructure includes:
+In Luang Prabang, cultural infrastructure includes:

 -

-ritual calendars that organize communal time
+ritual calendars that organize communal time,

 -

-sacred boundaries understood without enforcement
+sacred boundaries understood without enforcement,

 -

-shared behavioral norms shaped by tradition
+behavioral norms shaped through tradition,

 -

-intergenerational continuity maintained through practice
+intergenerational continuity sustained through repetition,

 -

-spiritual discipline that encourages restraint and respect
+spiritual discipline encouraging restraint and mutual respect.

 Ritual Time as Cultural Governance